Liquid Laundry Detergent Capsules (Liquitabs)

 Incidents of Accidental Poisoning:

-A significant number of severe incidents of ingestion and eye damage involving infants and young children have been reported by Poison Centres in several EU countries regarding liquid laundry detergent capsules and it is noted that there is a higher accident rate with this type of laundry detergent compared to consumer laundry detergents in other packaging systems.
+A significant number of severe incidents of ingestion and eye damage involving infants and young children have been reported by Poison Centres in several EU countries regarding liquitabs and it was noted that there is a higher accident rate with this type of laundry detergent compared to consumer laundry detergents in other packaging systems.

-In response to the incidents reported, the EU Commission in 2014 adopted a new Regulation on additional safety measures for liquid laundry detergents in soluble packaging.
+In response to the incidents reported, the CLP Regulation was updated in 2014 to include additional safety measures for liquitabs in soluble packaging.

 The Health and Safety Authority recommends that: